 These numbers are not set in stone.
 Every thyroid expert is going to recommend somewhat different numbers which speaks to the fact that blood tests are just one possible means of gathering information, and may not even be the best.

-Another option besides blood testing, is using ultrasound on the thyroid gland.
-With this, a doctor can look for enlargement or inflammation in the gland itself.
+Another option besides blood testing is using ultrasound on the thyroid gland.
+With this, a doctor can look for enlargement or inflammation of the gland itself.

 Still another test that can be done at home is checking your basal body temperature.
 Using a basal thermometer under your armpit after waking up in the morning, and before getting out of bed, you want to look for a temperature of 97.8 to 98.2 degrees.
 Anything lower than this indicates hypothyroidism.
 (This isn’t a sure indicator though.
 You could have a normal temperature, but have autoimmune antibody attacks of the thyroid.)